 There are several immigration programs affiliated with the Quebec immigration system for foreign workers and entrepreneurs.

-Coming to Canada on a study permit pursuing higher education is also a way to gain permanent residency further down the line.
+Coming to Canada on a study permit to pursue higher education is also a way to gain permanent residency further down the line.

-International students make up for more than 350,000 new permanent residents annually.
+International students make up more than 350,000 new permanent residents annually.

 International students are permitted to work up to 20 hours per week during the academic season and 40 hours a week during scheduled holidays.

 After completing their study programs, international students usually apply for a Post-Graduation Work Permit (PGWP) to gain Canadian work experience.